xcore/sc_modbus_rtu/app_modbus_rtu/doc_quickstart/quickstart.rst

 To setup the system:

 #.
-Connect the XTAG Adapter to Slicekit Core board, and connect XTAG-2 to the adapter.
+Connect the XTAG Adapter to sliceKIT Core board, and connect XTAG-2 to the adapter.
 #.
 Connect the XTAG-2 to host PC.
-Note that the USB cable is not provided with the Slicekit starter kit.
+Note that the USB cable is not provided with the sliceKIT starter kit.
 #.
-Connect XA-SK-GPIO Slice Card to the XP-SKC-L2 Slicekit Core board using the connector marked with the ``SQUARE``.
+Connect XA-SK-GPIO sliceCARD to the XP-SKC-L2 sliceKIT Core board using the connector marked with the ``SQUARE``.
 #.
-Connect XA-SK-ISBUS Slice Card to the XP-SKC-L2 Slicekit Core board using the connector marked with the ``TRIANGLE``.
+Connect XA-SK-ISBUS sliceCARD to the XP-SKC-L2 sliceKIT Core board using the connector marked with the ``TRIANGLE``.
 #.
 Connect the **USB side** of *USB to RS232 converter* to a USB slot in your PC.
 #.
 Connect the **RS232 side** of *USB to RS232 converter* to **RS232 side** of *RS232 to RS485 converter*.
 #.
-Connect the following pins present on the **RS485 side** of *RS232 to RS485 converter* to XA-SK-ISBUS Slice Card:
+Connect the following pins present on the **RS485 side** of *RS232 to RS485 converter* to XA-SK-ISBUS sliceCARD:

    +----------------+------------------+
    | RS485 side of  | XA-SK-ISBUS pins |